Graylog2/documentation/pages/alerting/alerting-by-example.rst

 ^^^^^^
 First of all we choose the ``Stream`` in which our log files are routed.
 If no stream for the web application was created, we highly recommend :ref:`to do that <how_to_create_a_stream>`.
-That way the query result we be limited to the logs of the web application and no other logs can influence the filter process.
+That way the query result will be limited to the logs of the web application and no other logs can influence the filter process.

 Now we need to filter the incoming messages so we can later count the messages